Security Intelligence Review Committee / Comité de surveillance des activités de renseignement de sécurité

 The Security Intelligence Review Committee (SIRC or the Committee) is a small, independent review body which reports to Parliament on the operations of the Canadian Security Intelligence Service (CSIS or the Service).
 It was established at the same time that CSIS was created in 1984, and derives its powers from the same legislation, that is, the CSIS Act.

-The Committee is chaired by the Honourable Gary Filmon, P.C., O.M., who was appointed Chair on June 24, 2005.
-The other Members are the Honourable Frances Lankin, P.C., the Honourable Denis Losier, P.C., the Honourable Arthur Porter, P.C., MD and the Honourable Raymond Speaker, P.C., O.C.
+The Committee is composed of five members, with the Honourable Pierre Blais, P.C. as Chair.
+The other Members are the Honourable Gene McLean, P.C., the Honourable Yves Fortier, P.C., C.C., O.Q., Q.C., the Honourable Ian Holloway, P.C., C.D., Q.C., and the Honourable Marie-Lucie Morin, P.C., C.M.
 All Members of the Committee are Privy Councillors, who are appointed by the Governor-in-Council after consultation by the Prime Minister with the Leaders of the Opposition parties.

 The Committee's raison d'être is to provide assurance to the Parliament of Canada and through it, to Canadians, that CSIS is complying with legislation, policy and Ministerial Direction in the performance of its duties and functions.
 In doing so, the Committee seeks to ensure that CSIS does not undermine the fundamental rights and freedoms of Canadians.
 The Committee is the only independent, external body equipped with the legal mandate and expertise to review the Service's activities, and is, therefore, a cornerstone for ensuring the democratic accountability of one of the Government's most powerful organizations.

-To provide this assurance, SIRC performs two functions.
+To provide this assurance, SIRC performs three functions.
 The first is to conduct in-depth reviews of CSIS activities to ensure that they comply with the CSIS Act and the various policy instruments that flow from it, and with direction from the Minister.
 The second is to receive and inquire into complaints by any person about any action of the Service.
+The third is to submit to the Minister a certificate on the operational activities of the Service.

 Reviews of CSIS Activities